 More ink has flowed to describe the poetic and optical qualities of this still life than perhaps for any other detail in Vermeer's oeuvre.
 The bread, basket, pitcher and bowl display such vibrancy and tactility that they effectively vie with the woman as the focus of the painting.

-The studded beer jug with a pewter lid was most likely manufactured in the Westerwald region of Rhineland in the southeast part of the Netherlands.
+The studded beer jug with a pewter lid was most likely manufactured in the Westerwald region of the Rhineland, situated in the southeastern part of the Netherlands.

-Pottery production in the Westerwald region is known from the beginning of the 15th century, but an influx of migrant potters from Siegburg and Raeren helped establish the stoneware industry towards the end of the 16th century.
-The industry grew in the 17th century and remained strong well into the 18th and 19th centuries, with exports not only to Britain but also Australasia, Africa and America.
-Westerwald stoneware displays colors that range from light to mid-grey with their surfaces usually treated with a salt glaze, giving the characteristic "orange peel" effect, with the addition of cobalt blue and manganese purple painted details.
+Pottery production in the Westerwald region is known from the beginning of the 15th century, but an influx of migrant potters from Siegburg and Raeren helped establish the stoneware industry toward the end of the 16th century.
+The industry grew in the 17th century and remained strong well into the 18th and 19th centuries, with exports not only to Britain but also to Australasia, Africa and America.
+Westerwald stoneware displays colors ranging from light to mid-gray, with their surfaces usually treated with a salt glaze, resulting in the characteristic "orange peel" effect.
+Additionally, cobalt blue and manganese purple painted details are added.
 These two colors were the only ones capable of withstanding the high-firing temperatures of the stoneware kilns.

 The decorated white tiles, seen in more than one work by Vermeer, were made in Delft and were used for covering the lower areas of inside walls and the inside of the hearth.
 They hid the damp spots on the ground-floor walls and provided a skirting that protected the plaster from the daily assault of brooms and mops.
 Such tiles were little works of art in their own right and often displayed games of children, Cupids and other amusing themes which Vermeer utilized to tell part of the story of his paintings.
 The refined and world-renowned Delftware was produced only in the later years of Vermeer's life.
 Delft porcelain, which initially imitated Chinese imports for local use, became so desirable that it was soon exported not only to Flanders, France England and Spain, but to the West Indies as well.